Owen-sz/freegeek-info-script/README.md

 # freegeek-info-script
 Shell script that pools together info needed for Free Geek build sheets.
-Will only work on Linux Mint.
-Ultramarine Linux support coming soon.
+Will only work on Linux Mint and Ultramarine Linux.

 ### How to run:
 1. Open the terminal app from the dock.
 If it is not there, search the applications menu.